 As far as dos and don’ts go in Varanasi, this one is probably one of the most needed.

 So why do you need to be assertive in Varanasi?
 Well, you might get yelled at.
-This happened to sister and I when were alone, after the tour group broke up do our own thing for a couple of hours.
-We were wandering in the alleyways near where the bodies are burned when a local man started shouting at us and accusing us of being disrespectful and taking photographs.
+This happened to my sister and I when we were alone, after the tour group broke up do our own thing for a couple of hours.
+We were wandering in the alleyways near where the bodies were burned when a local man started shouting at us and accusing us of being disrespectful and taking photographs.

 We weren’t, but we had got a bit lost and were looking at Google Maps – on our phones.
 That was enough to make him believe that we were trying to sneak a couple of photographs, even though we weren’t particularly near to where the funeral rites were taking place.